-However it is vital that you consider how you can demonstrate these skills in a non-rehearsed way (as answering a question about what you can bring to the agency with a reeled off list of the above skills can sound as flat as it is obviously researched).
+However, it is vital that you consider how you can demonstrate these skills in a non-rehearsed way.
+Answering a question about what you can bring to the agency with a reeled off list of the above skills can sound as flat as it is obviously researched.

 - What salary range do you expect?